azuregray/GooglePhotosExport-RepairTool/README.md

 > The script accepts a root directory and works its way down recursively through all folders.

-> Its is recommended to have an isolated workspace set for operation which does not contain any other importantfiles.
+> Its is recommended to have an isolated workspace set for operation which does not contain any other important files.

 ---